stakehound/altcoinomy-frontend/README.md

 # Issuance React sample

-This is a react implementation of the issuance platform.
+This is a React implementation of the issuance platform.
+It communicates directly with Altcoinomy's API.

 You will find the React application as well as a demonstration of how to implement it in your webpage.

 ## Deploy the React app